infinit/elle/dropbox/readme.md

 # AWS: reactorified Dropbox API

-The Dropbox library provides a reactorification for the [Dropbox](https://www.dropbox.com/developers) API.
+The Dropbox library provides a *reactorification* for the [Dropbox](https://www.dropbox.com/developers) API.

-This library is part of the [elle](https://github.com/infinit/elle) set of libraries.
+This library is part of the [Elle](https://github.com/infinit/elle) set of libraries.

 ## Motivation